There is the prospect of thundery showers to hit Newbury on

 Tregoning trained Ghalyoon who makes his seasonal debut today and is a 5-y-old

 with just the three career starts.
-The fact that his powerful have
+The fact that his powerful connections have

 seen fit to persevere with him speaks volumes and it will be interesting to see